-- Drag the script you downloaded into the Scripts Panel folder.
+- Drag or copy the script you downloaded into the Scripts Panel folder.

 Double-click the script in InDesign’s Script Panel to run it.
 In the pop-up dialog box, type in the number of pages in your book along with the trim width and height.
 The script will create the cover template for you.

 The book block consists of the front matter, core matter, and back matter.
-Essentially, the book block is everything between the front and back cover.
+Essentially, the book block is everything between the front and back covers.

 Make sure there is at least a .5 inch margin around each side of your page.
 We recommend the inside margin be slightly larger.
-The larger interior margin keeps the text from being sucked into the spine.
+The larger interior margin keeps the text from being hidden in the spine gutter.

 There are two basic font categories: serif and sans serif.

-Serif fonts are much easier to read for long periods of time.
-This font family is distinguished by the “flags” (called serifs) at the ends of each letter’s stroke.
+Serif fonts are much easier to read over long periods of time, especially for print media.
+This font family is characterized by the “flags” (called serifs) at the ends of each letter’s stroke.
 Times New Roman, Californian, Garamond, Palatino, and Century are some examples of serif fonts.

 Sans serif fonts can look more clean and modern when used in conjunction with serif fonts.
-This family is characterized by its lack of “flags” at the ends of each stroke.
-They are much harder to read over extended periods of time.
+This font family is characterized by its lack of “flags” at the ends of each stroke.
+They are harder to read over extended periods of time, but are better displayed on screens for digital media.
 Examples of sans serif fonts include Lucinda Sans, Verdana, Arial, and Tahoma.

-The standard size for books ranges from 10 pt to 12 pt type.
+The standard font size for books ranges from 10 point to 12 point type.

-Single spacing is much too difficult to read for an extended period of time.
-We recommend spacing anywhere from 1.15 to 1.5.
+In addition, single spacing may be difficult to read over an extended period of time.
+We recommend line spacing anywhere from 1.08 to 1.5.